-Aurelien Clavaud (he/him), FCLC ’25, is an assistant photo editor and an assistant sports & health editor at The Observer.
+Aurelien Clavaud (he/him), FCLC ’25, is a photo editor and an assistant sports & health editor at The Observer.
 He majors in international political economy and loves photography, basketball and writing.
 He is from Houston, Texas, but has taken a liking to NYC and its frigid weather.

 One Percent Better Every Day: Rams End Season on Bittersweet Note

 An analysis and reflection on the Fordham men’s basketball team’s best season in recent memory

 The Fordham men’s basketball team’s inspiring season came to an abrupt and heartbreaking end on March 11 at the hands of the University of Dayton Flyers, 78-68, in the semifinal match of the Atlantic 10 (A10) Championship tournament.
 It was a disappointing conclusion to the Rams’ best season in years, as they crawled out from insignificance and blossomed into a 25-win program — this after just two wins in 2021 and a split 16-16 campaign in 2022.

 This year, under rookie Head Coach Keith Urgo — or rather standing atop his shoulders — the Rams had a 25-8 record and tore through their nonconference schedule.
 Winning 11 games in a row from mid-November to late December, Fordham was unstoppable.
 It was in this manner that the Rams built an attitude of unwavering confidence throughout the year.
 And thus, as March came around, it was a bittersweet finale for the Rams against Dayton.
 After the loss, Urgo reiterated the essence of his team’s brand of basketball.